MetaFam/TheGame/packages/metamaps/README.md

 ### `yarn build`

-Builds the app and exports the static site for production to the `out` folder.
+Builds the app and exports the static site for production to the `build` folder.

-### `yarn start`

-Runs the NextJS server for production use (We generate a static site right now, not running a server)